afonsoegmar/afonsoegmar/README.md

 💻 I'm a **Computer Engineer** and **Bachelor of Information Technology with an emphasis on IoT**, passionate about technology and development.

-🌱 Currently diving deeper into machine learning, embedded systems, and modern web frameworks.
+🌱 I’m currently exploring systems development, with hands-on experience in mobile applications, embedded solutions, and cutting-edge web frameworks.

 💬 Ask me about types of artificial intelligence, IoT with ESP32.